josuemoran/independent-study-blog/entries/entry06-whyrailswashelpful.md

-# Entry 6: Thank You Rails
+# Entry 6: Thank You For Nothing

 ## Why CodeCademy sucks